att-innovate/squanch/_sources/demos/superdense-coding.rst.txt

 Superdense Coding
 =================

-Superdense coding is a process whereby two parties sharing an entangled pair can send two classical bits with a single qubit.
+Superdense coding is a process whereby two parties sharing an entangled pair can send two classical bits using only a single qubit.
 Conecptually, it is the inverse of :ref:`quantum teleportation <teleportationDemo>`.

 Protocol
 --------